 But maybe the most important thing we did, to preserve kids’ free time outdoors–emphasis on the word free–was our homework policy, limiting homework strictly, faithfully, including a generous amount of reading time within the limit.
 (Almost every year, at some point, my class had a conversation about kids’ favorite places to read outdoors.)

 Here’s a game, or an assignment, or a meditative practice–take your pick.
 It’s based on something Holling C. Holling says in the feast of marginal notes in his rich, sprawling, problematic and wonderful classic of American geography, Minn of the Mississippi.

 As he’s following a snapping turtle down the river, Holling says that a miniature natural history museum could consist of just four things–a pebble, a leaf, a feather, and a button.
-Something mineral, for geology / from a plant, for biology / from an animal, for zoology / made by a human, for anthropology.
+Something mineral, for geology / from a plant, for botany / from an animal, for zoology / made by a human, for anthropology.

 Minn was published in 1951.
 We might organize those sciences differently, now–and I was always tickled by the kids who said, “But humans are animals, too.
 Why are they made separate here?”
 Still, I come back again and again to the task of finding Holling’s four things, when I’m walking,

 Here’s a collection from a recent walk at Hopkinton State Park.

 Early on, in my career of using this exercise, I swore that I wouldn’t pick up cigarette butts, although they are almost always the easiest human artifact to find.
 That day, I found two human-made things that intrigued me: a piece of crockery, and a tiny woven cord.
 For my final collection, I chose the crockery.